James Baldwin: Education and preaching

 Baldwin wrote comparatively little about events at school.
-At five years old, Baldwin began school at Public School 24 on 128th Street in Harlem.
-The principal of the school was Gertrude E. Ayer, the first Black principal in the city, who recognized Baldwin's precocity and encouraged him in his research and writing pursuits, as did some of his teachers, who recognized he had a brilliant mind.
-Ayer stated that James Baldwin got his writing talent from his mother, whose notes to school were greatly admired by the teachers, and that her son also learned to write like an angel, albeit an avenging one.
-By fifth grade, not yet a teenager, Baldwin had read some of Fyodor Dostoyevsky's works, Harriet Beecher Stowe's Uncle Tom's Cabin, and Charles Dickens' A Tale of Two Cities, beginning a lifelong interest in Dickens' work.
-Baldwin wrote a song that earned New York Mayor Fiorello La Guardia's praise in a letter that La Guardia sent to Baldwin.
+At five years of age, he was enrolled at Public School 24 (P.S.
+24) on 128th Street in Harlem.
+The principal of the school was Gertrude E. Ayer, the first Black principal in the city.
+She and some of Baldwin's teachers recognized his brilliance early on and encouraged his research and writing pursuits.
+Ayer stated that Baldwin derived his writing talent from his mother, whose notes to school were greatly admired by the teachers, and that her son also learned to write "like an angel, albeit an avenging one."
+By fifth grade, not yet a teenager, Baldwin had read some of Fyodor Dostoyevsky's works, Harriet Beecher Stowe's Uncle Tom's Cabin, and Charles Dickens' A Tale of Two Cities (which gave him a lifelong interest in the work of Dickens).
+Baldwin wrote a song that earned praise from New York Mayor Fiorello La Guardia in a letter that La Guardia sent to him.
 Baldwin also won a prize for a short story that was published in a church newspaper.
-Baldwin's teachers recommended that he go to a public library on 135th Street in Harlem, a place that would become a sanctuary for Baldwin and where he would make a deathbed request for his papers and effects to be deposited.
+His teachers recommended that he go to a public library on 135th Street in Harlem, a place that became his sanctuary.
+Baldwin would request on his deathbed that his papers and effects be deposited there.

 It was at P.S.
-24 that Baldwin met Orilla "Bill" Miller, a young white schoolteacher from the Midwest whom Baldwin named as partially the reason that he "never really managed to hate white people".
-Among other outings, Miller took Baldwin to see an all-Black rendition of Orson Welles's take on Macbeth in Lafayette Theatre, from which flowed a lifelong desire to succeed as a playwright.
-David was reluctant to let his stepson go to the theatre—he saw stage works as sinful and was suspicious of Miller—but his wife insisted, reminding him of the importance of Baldwin's education.
+24 that Baldwin met Orilla "Bill" Miller, a young white schoolteacher from the Midwest whom Baldwin named as one of the reasons that he "never really managed to hate white people".
+Among other outings, Miller took Baldwin to see an all-Black rendition of Orson Welles's take on Macbeth at the Lafayette Theatre, from which flowed Baldwin's lifelong desire to succeed as a playwright.
+David was reluctant to let his stepson go to the theatre, because he saw the stage as sinful and was suspicious of Miller.
+However, Baldwin's mother insisted, reminding his father of the importance of education.
 Miller later directed the first play that Baldwin ever wrote.